fivetran/dbt_jira_source/README.md

     jira_schema: your_schema_name
 ```
 ### Disabling Model Variables
 Your Jira connector might not sync every table that this package expects.
-If you do not have the `SPRINT`, `COMPONENT`, or `VERSION` tables synced, add the following variable to your `dbt_project.yml` file:
+If you do not have the `SPRINT`, `COMPONENT`, or `VERSION` tables synced, add the following variable to your root `dbt_project.yml` file:

 ```yml
 vars: